-6. Redemption and purchase
+6. Redemption and purchase43

-(a) Other than in the case of redemption at maturity, the Investors may have the option to request the Borrower to redeem or repay the PEPP in certain circumstances, such as it becoming illegal for the Investor to hold the PEPP, or a change of control of the Borrower.
-The definition and scope of a change of control will be negotiated between the Borrower and the Investor, but typically covers situations where the Borrower ceases to be controlled by its parent, or where a person or group of persons acting in concert gain control of the Borrower.
+- (a) Other than in the case of redemption at maturity, the Investors may have the option to request the Borrower to redeem or repay the ECPP in certain circumstances, such as it becoming illegal for the Investor to hold the ECPP, or a change of control of the Borrower.
+The definition and scope of a change of control will be negotiated between the Borrower and the Investor, but typically covers situations where the Borrower ceases to be controlled by its parent, or where a person or group of persons acting in concert gain control of the Borrower. - (b) The Borrower may also redeem or repay the ECPP other than on maturity either at any time (with notice to the Investors) and in certain other circumstances, such as for tax reasons following a change of law or interpretation of the law. - (c) The amount at which the ECPP may be redeemed or repaid (other than at maturity) will be specified in the documentation, and may constitute principal plus accrued interest to the early redemption date, or, particularly where an ECPP Note carries a fixed rate of interest, a "makewhole amount" (to compensate the Investors for loss of future interest payments) and/or may include other breakage costs and pre-payment fees.
+For an ECPP Note, the makewhole amount may correspond to the present value of any remaining scheduled payments of principal and interest until the scheduled maturity date, discounted on the basis of a benchmark yield.

-An early redemption, repayment or prepayment or other provision which affects the cash flows of the PEPP may affect the ability of certain Investors to hold PEPPs under matching adjustment purposes for Solvency II, which falls outside the scope of this Guide.
+43 An early redemption, repayment or prepayment or other provision which affects the cash flows of the ECPP may affect the ability of certain Investors to hold ECPPs under the matching adjustment purposes for Solvency II, which falls outside the scope of this Guide.